 If you choose to let them read independently, I would suggest creating a quiet nook, or even a fort, to steal away to each day.
 Allow your child to help make the area cozy with pillows and their favorite stuffed animals.
-(Check out this free resource for more details on creating the perfect space for your little one!)

 Then, you should find a place nearby and read alongside them.
 This is an excellent way to model the best reading habits: staying focused, staying in one spot, and reading quietly (put that phone aside for just a little bit!).

 If you choose to read together, you might consider finding an audio book to enjoy.
 Currently, Audible has some great options available for free.
 There are a number of classics like the first Harry Potter book, Peter Rabbit, Winnie the Pooh, and Anne of Green Gables.
 The website has the books organized by age to help you identify something for readers of any level.
 (I have linked the printed text to purchase from Amazon in case you want to use them to read along with the audio book.)

 Another great option for younger readers (that even my fifth graders love!) is Storyline Online.
 This website “streams videos featuring celebrated actors reading children’s books alongside creatively produced illustrations.”
 It’s a great resource if you are wanting to become more acquainted with quality authors and illustrators in the world of picture books.